davydovanton/hanami-architecture/README.md

 end
 ```

-Each domain should have public interactor objects for calling from apps or other places (like workers_) and private objects as a libraries:
+Each domain should have public interactor objects for calling from apps or other places (like workers_) and private objects as libraries:

 ```ruby
 module Admin::Controllers::User